2. Concepts and Definitions¶

 rm -rfcommand to clear the data after the volume is released.
 For our interests, this is only supported by NFS volumes.

 - Delete - Kubernetes will delete the PV when it is released.
 However, Kubernetes does not delete the storage which was referenced by the PV.
 A storage administrator will need to delete the volume on the backend.

 2.1.3.
 Storage Class¶

-A storage class object in Kubernetes has only two required fields:
+A Storage Class object in Kubernetes has only two required fields:

-The provisioner used may require additional attributes, which will be specific to the provisioner used.
-Additionally, the storage class may have a reclaim policy and mount options specified which will be applied to all volumes created for that storage class.
+The provisioner used may require additional attributes which will be specific to the provisioner used.
+Additionally, the Storage Class may have a reclaim policy and mount options specified which will be applied to all volumes created for that storage class.

 2.2.
-Kubernetes Compute Concepts¶
+Kubernetes compute concepts¶

-A deployment is one or more pods which are related to each other and often represent a “service” to a larger application being deployed.
-The application administrator uses deployments to declare the state of their application component and request that Kubernetes ensure that the state is implemented at all times.
+A Kubernetes deployment is one or more pods which are related to each other and often represent a “service” to a larger application being deployed.
+The application administrator uses deployments to declare the state of their application component and requests that Kubernetes ensure that the state is implemented at all times.
 This can include several options:

 - Pods which should be deployed, including versions, storage, network, and other resource requests